openstack/cinder-specs/specs/kilo/incremental-backup.rst

 include some validation code to validate if the full backup container path is valid

-Currenly backup functionality is not integrated with OpenStack dashboard.
+Currently backup functionality is not integrated with OpenStack dashboard.
 When it happens, the dashboard will provide an option for user to choose incremental backup